DavidykZhao/DavidykZhao.github.io/_posts/2019-03-01-measurement-invariance-nativism.md

 This is a multilevel dataset which can at least be analyzed from the individual level and the country level.
-This paper was published at https://onlinelibrary.wiley.com/doi/abs/10.1111/ssqu.12594
+This paper was published at Social Science Quarterly at https://onlinelibrary.wiley.com/doi/abs/10.1111/ssqu.12594

 The paper could also be viewed at [here](https://github.com/DavidykZhao/DavidykZhao.github.io/blob/master/documents/Testing_the_measurement_invariance_of_nativism.pdf){:target="_blank"}.